 With an aging workforce at the NMB, succession planning continues to be a challenge, but the agency's new Succession and Workforce Plan analyzes the NMB's future staffing requirements and sets forth strategies for adequately recruiting, promoting, and retaining employees.
 Training plans, both through the Individual Development Plan's (IDP) and the department training plans, career development, including details and shadow assignments as a way to broaden skills and prepare for job transitions.
 The agency uses internal details when possible to broaden skills and to give staff exposure to a range of work possibilities within the agency.
+NMB made good progress in FY 2022 in hiring critical vacant positions in the Office of Mediation Services.

-The NMB has devoted more attention and resources to training and has provided meaningful training program opportunities for our employees, many virtually in FY 2021 and FY 2022, to date, due to the pandemic.
+The NMB continues to devote attention and resources to training and has provided meaningful training program opportunities for our employees, many virtually in FY 2022 due to the ongoing pandemic and advanced technology.
 The NMB continues to provide subscriptions to Manager Advantage for supervisors and managers.
 Manager Advantage is an online information service for managers and supervisors.
 The information is based on case law, statutes, and regulations.
 It provides extensive federal policy and guidance for supervisors and managers.
-This information is obtained from the vendor LRP Publications' experienced attorney editors and senior editorial staff who have gathered and then converted the information in easy-tounderstand major categories, key topics, scenario-based videos and more.
-Manager Advantage breaks down the complexities of federal civil service law to provide managers with practical, authoritative guidance in easy-to-understand terms while also providing essential tools for developing necessary leadership and managerial skills from one definitive source.
+This information is obtained from the vendor LRP Publications' experienced attorney editors and senior editorial staff who have gathered and then converted the information in easy-to-understand major categories, key topics, scenario-based videos and more.
+Manager Advantage breaks down the complexities of federal civil service law to provide managers with practical, authoritative guidance in easy-tounderstand terms while also providing essential tools for developing necessary leadership and managerial skills from one definitive source.
 OA is working with the Office of Personnel Management (OPM) and the Department of Interior (DOI) to improve the NMB's human capital operations.
 OA continues to ensure that all new NMB managers, supervisors, and employees receive the Telework Fundamentals-Managers Training and the Telework Fundamentals-Employee training.